-Organised by Avocado Social, the event featured expert advice from: Alison Battisby – CEO & Founder of Avocado Social, Keri Hudson – Freelance Social Media Consultant, Drew Benvie – Founder of Battenhall Digital Agency, and our very own Jennifer Nadeau.
+Organised by Avocado Social, the event featured expert advice from: Alison Battisby – CEO & Founder of Avocado Social, Keri Hudson – Freelance Social Media Consultant and Drew Benvie – Founder of Battenhall Digital Agency.

 Here’s how to land your perfect career in social media!

 1. Start somewhere less glamorous

 It could be difficult to make an impact if your first social media role is with a big agency or company that has already established a strategy and knows what works for them.

 Finding somewhere that will let you run wild with ideas and experiment could prove to be more beneficial than aiming to work for larger, more popular brands.

 Your ability to produce engaging social media content and campaigns for less glamorous industries and companies early on in your career will really impress potential employers – especially when you have enough experience to aim for your dream social media job!

 It can be difficult to stand out from the crowd when applying for social media roles.
 This is largely because almost every member of the millennial generation has some level of experience using Facebook, Twitter and Instagram!

 Skill diversity is sought-after, so developing other related areas that you might need as part of a marketing department (or even that you’re just curious about) will give you a much better shot at landing a social media role.

 Take online courses, download software trials, watch YouTube tutorials and attend industry events so you can learn how to edit images, use scheduling platforms and gain an understanding of paid social advertising.